top of page

 Saul threw a javelin at his son Jonathan in anger but missed.

-Which Bible person did Jesus heal in the synagogue on the Sabbath?
+38. Who in the Bible did Jesus heal in the synagogue on the Sabbath?

 It was a setup by the Pharisees to catch Jesus disobeying the Sabbath laws.